G120 Quick Start Guide

-This will always be logged and sent when on Iridium
+- This will always be logged and sent when on Iridium

-Optional logging and uploads of Digital Inputs 0 to 7, if configured in the parameter masks.
+- Optional logging and uploads of Digital Inputs 0 to 7, if configured in the parameter masks.
 Allowing for important inputs to be sent e.g. panic buttons.

-Periodic In Trip
+- Period In Trip

-A position update is sent every In Trip Logging Period (default 10 mins as per Iridium parameter tab shown above)
+- A position update is sent every In Trip Logging Period (default 10 mins as per Iridium parameter tab shown above)

-Accident log reasons will always be logged and uploaded, giving an immediate notification of this.
+- Accident log reasons will always be logged and uploaded, giving an immediate notification of this.

 When out of trip, it will heartbeat according to it's Iridium heartbeat parameter - which is specified as a multiple of the GSM heartbeat.
 2 hours by default.

-Note the device will still log (but not upload) all the same records that it would while in GSM coverage and store these in memory.
+The device will still log (but not upload) all the same records that it would while in GSM coverage and store these in memory.
 This means the complete, 30 second, turn by turn trip record data will be sent to the server upon returning to GSM coverage.

 Records Sent over Iridium